It’s crucial you get clued up on the standard hot tub sizes before you start weighing up which is the right spa for you.

 Another important thing to keep in mind when you’re measuring up for the hot tub you’ve got your heart set on is whether everybody will be able to get in and out of it comfortably.

-This isn’t much of an issue for two-person hot tubs, but if there’s only one place to easily enter and exit a larger model then everyone will have to shuffle around to each other out, which won’t make for such relaxing experience.
+This isn’t much of an issue for two-person hot tubs, but if there’s only one place to easily enter and exit a larger model then everyone will have to shuffle around to each other, which won’t make for such a relaxing experience.

 So, if you’re planning on opting for a large hot tub that you’re planning on regularly filling with friends and family, it’s well worth making sure people will be able to comfortably get in and out of every seat.

 It’s also important to bear in mind that there’ll need to be clearance for the cover lifter, which will add a few feet of height to the tub on one side.
 This is particularly important if you’re planning on building hot tub housing.

 Once you’ve chosen the perfect spot for your hot tub, it’s important to measure up for delivery.